rydmike/theme_demo/README.md

 }
 ```

-To make it give us a bit more information, we show the provider name and its type in the observer  `debugPrint`, together with its previous and new value.
+To make it give us a bit more information, we show the provider `name` and its `runtimeType` in the observer's `debugPrint`, together with its previous and new value.

 ### Logging with the Observer

-Let's take a look at what our debug logs look in our `ThemeDemo` app when we start the app.
+Let's take a look at what our debug logs look in our `ThemeDemo` application when we start the app.

-On app startup we see setup of the default key-value DB implementation, which is Hive.
-We see its local storage path and filename.
-The configuration of the listener.
-These logs come from other `debugPrints` in thee app:
+On app startup we see setup of the default key-value DB implementation, which is **Hive**.
+We see see its local storage path and filename setup.
+We also see the configuration of the `listener`.
+These logs come from other `debugPrints` in the app.

 ```
 flutter: KeyValueDbHive: init called, _isInitialized = false